christinaings/CS-200/README.md

 AcmeMembershipUpdater

-There were definitely holes in this project as a hole.
+There were definitely holes in this project as a whole.
 We had an uncooperative team member and Cole, Jacob, Jacoby and myself picked up the slack with minimal time to finish.